TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 This threshold is not fixed, and I can't give you a rule to recognise it, but I can give you some advice.
 First of all keep an eye on how many things you need to mock to make a test run, as an increasing number of mocks in a single test is definitely a sign of something wrong in the testing approach.
 My rule of thumb is that when I have to create more than 3 mocks, an alarm goes off in my mind and I start questioning what I am doing.

 The second advice is to always consider the complexity of the mocks.
 You may find yourself patching a class but then having to create monsters like `cls_mock().func1().func2().func3.assert_called_with(x=42)` which is a sign that the part of the system that you are mocking is deep into some code that you cannot really access, because you don't know it's internal mechanisms.
-This is the case with ORMs, for example, and I will discuss it later in the book.

 The third advice is to consider mocks as "hooks" that you throw at the external system, and that break its hull to reach its internal structure.
 These hooks are obviously against the assumption that we can interact with a system knowing only its external behaviour, or its API.
 As such, you should keep in mind that each mock you create is a step back from this perfect assumption, thus "breaking the spell" of the decoupled interaction.
-Doing this you will quickly become annoyed when you have to create too many mocks, and this will contribute in keeping you aware of what you are doing (or overdoing).
+Doing this makes it increasingly complex to create mocks, and this will contribute to keep you aware of what you are doing (or overdoing).

-## Recap
+## Final words

 Mocks are a very powerful tool that allows us to test code that contains outgoing messages.
 In particular they allow us to test the arguments of outgoing commands.
 Patching is a good way to overcome the fact that some external components are hardcoded in our code and are thus unreachable through the arguments passed to the classes or the methods under analysis.